 We have exclusive deals with many of the currency brokers listed above which means they offer us better rates than any other website (even their own), so book your currency through us to save even more money.
 We are so confident that you won't be able to buy Barbados Dollars online at a better rate that we challenge you to let us know if you find a better deal!

-Over the past week the Barbados Dollar has increased by 1.20% from last Wednesday's rate of 2.3613 to today's rate of 2.3897 which means £750 will buy you $21.30 more now than it would have a week ago.
-During this period the best rate we recorded is right now at 2.3897 and the worst rate was 2.3248 on Monday.
+Over the past week the Barbados Dollar has dropped by 1.36% from last Sunday's rate of 2.5397 to today's rate of 2.5051 which means £750 will buy you $25.95 less now than it would have a week ago.
+During this period the best rate we recorded was 2.5397 on Sunday and the worst rate is 2.5051 recorded today.